frontenddogma/web-development-glossary/manuscript/s.md

 String
 : A sequence of characters, either as a literal constant or as some kind of variable.
 The latter may allow its elements to be mutated and the length changed, or it may be fixed (after creation).
 A string is generally considered as a data type and is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding.
 String may also denote more general arrays or other sequence (or list) data types and structures.&nbsp;[†](#w-string)

+Structural Similarity Index Measure
+: A method for predicting the perceived quality of digital television and cinematic pictures, as well as other kinds of digital images and videos.
+SSIM is used for measuring the similarity between two images.
+The SSIM index is a full reference metric; in other words, the measurement or prediction of image quality is based on an initial uncompressed or distortion-free image as reference.&nbsp;[†](#w-ssim)

 Structure
 : In web development, the code that deals with how content is organized and weighed.
 This is usually achieved through HTML (HyperText Markup Language).